mk270/whitakers-words/operational.md

 A decision was made to include as many meanings and synonyms as convenient.
-The OLD will sometimes list a dozen or more meaning groups with notably different senses, each with several similiar meanings.
+The OLD will sometimes list a dozen or more meaning groups with notably different senses, each with several similar meanings.
 Presumably these different meanings were the product of different translations of the Latin word, different translators, different context, and different eras.